 How Can I Make Homemade Hair Gel?

-If you are looking for a natural hair gel alternative with no harsh, drying chemicals or synthetic materials to make at home, then follow the next recipe.
+If you are looking for a natural hair gel alternative with no harsh, drying chemicals or synthetic materials to make at home, follow the following recipe.

-Use the next recipe on wet hair and style as normal!
+Use the following recipe on wet hair and style as usual!

 4-6 drops essential oils